 A visual analysis

 As we take our first look, the painting is approximately 45.7 x 36.2 cm is small in scale.
-The piece is housed in a gloriously decorative thick dark-brown wooden frame, embossed with a weave of golden symmetrical swirls (opposite).
+The piece is housed in a gloriously decorative thick dark-brown wooden frame, embossed with a weave of golden symmetrical swirls (below).
 We survey the canvas, immediately accepting yourself as an external observer; a ledge of a neo-gothic window frame separates us from the scene.
 Our attention is directed through the window frame, almost entirely centred in the image is the subject, a man, seated in profile and arranged parallel to the picture plane, who is deep in literary meditation.
 He turns the pages of his manuscript, seated at his desk within a self-contained raised study.
 The scholar sits in front of an array of texts, having disabused himself of his hat and slippers.
 A well-soiled facecloth hangs to the left, no doubt to relieve himself of excess perspiration during the humid months.
 An almost translucent cat sits atop the left-hand base of the desk, not quite asleep or awake, basking in the apparent warmth while being simultaneously content.
 To the right of the structure, emerging from the shadows, is a lion, looking somewhat dishevelled and slightly emancipated.
 We can see an open landscape in the background, filled with activities and rolling green hillsides.
 To the left, we see two individuals enjoying some boating on a still lake, with a further two individuals on the bankside busying themselves.
 To the right, we feel the tranquillity of a vast open space, undisturbed by any breeze and with only a moderate splattering of trees invading the view.
 This is a composition that is full of calmness.

 The context of private devotion and its evolutional development during the early sixteenth century